-Rather than seeing the book as primarily a response to the Crash of 1929, we argue that the thinking of Berle and Means was profoundly influenced by the militarization of US society during the Great War; indeed, the co-authors first met during their basic military training in 1917.
+Rather than seeing the book as primarily a response to the Crash of 1929, we argue that the thinking of Berle and Means was profoundly influenced by the militarization of U.S. society during the Great War; indeed, the co-authors first met during their basic military training in 1917.
 As Capozzola has noted, World War I had a profound impact on American culture and thinking about the nature of the individual’s obligation to the collective: the 1917 Selective Service Act was the “centerpiece” of obligations associated with citizenship during wartime.
 In 1916, the United States, which had traditionally spent little on its military relative to other Western countries, suddenly began allocating massive resources to the military, paving the way for the nation’s eventual transformation into a military superpower.
 By many metrics, the United States in 1914 was a relatively demilitarized society, at least in comparison to the European states.
 Within a few years, the armed forces had developed a pervasive role in national life that endures to this day.
 Military themes run through their 1933 magnum opus as Berle and Means attempted to extend to the business world the ethos of professionalism and disinterested public service that had earlier come to inform the thinking of members of the United States Army officer corps.

-Khurana argues that the managerialist philosophy that animated Berle and Means and other early twentieth century American business reformers and educators was deeply rooted in two American institutions: the socially-reformist version of Christianity taught in the mainline Protestant denominations and the US military.
+Khurana argues that the managerialist philosophy that animated Berle and Means and other early twentieth century American business reformers and educators was deeply rooted in two American institutions: the socially-reformist version of Christianity taught in the mainline Protestant denominations and the U.S. military.
 A variant of liberal Protestantism later drove some Progressives to seek to replace the chaos of the unregulated market with a social order in which disinterested experts such as medical doctors and civil servants displaced the profit-motive in the allocation of scarce resources.
 This elitist and utopian ideology, which was connected to movements such as Prohibition and eugenics, informed the creation of the Harvard Business School (HBS) in 1908 and the move to make management into a profession, curated by insider gatekeepers, similar to medicine and the law.
 In 1926, HBS Dean Wallace B. Donham declared that the aim of the school was to produce a generation of “socially minded business men” who would reform American capitalism from within corporations.

-Khurana also compares the ideologies that have been taught in elite US business schools in various historical periods with the professional ethos that has consistently been cultivated by West Point since 1802.
+Khurana also compares the ideologies that have been taught in elite U.S. business schools in various historical periods with the professional ethos that has consistently been cultivated by West Point since 1802.
 In the officer corps of the United States, and other modern nation-states, honor is defined in relation to public service.
 While not necessarily anti-commercial, this military ethos is radically non-commercial and diametrically opposed to the rational-actor model and agency theory, the theories of human behavior that have been dominant in business schools since the late 1970s.
 Army officers who dedicate themselves to the profession of arms do not do so for material reasons, although they do expect that their families will enjoy a comfortable, middle-class existence.
 For instance, there are no cash performance bonuses or stock options for dragging a wounded comrade to safety.
 Instead, in modern, post-French Revolution armed forces, non-financial rewards such as the Iron Cross, the Victoria Cross, and Congressional Medal of Honor shapes the culture of the military.